Sponsorship Highlights: SSE Sponsorship Highlight: Rosemary Grant Awards

 2. https://aws3.evolutionsociety.org//content/society-awards-and-prizes/graduate-research-excellence-grants.html

-3. https://aws3.evolutionsociety.org/'https://www.evolutionsociety.org/tag/awards/'
+3. https://aws3.evolutionsociety.org/'https://aws3.evolutionsociety.org/tag/students/'